 1. Surrender through the Shahadah

 The shahadah, the recognition of divine unity, has a rhythmic quality that focuses the mind and heart of the hapless wayfarer: ashhadu an la ilaha illa Allah wa-anna Muhammadan rasul Allah (“I bear witness that there is no god other than God and that Muhammad is a messenger of God”).
 The shahadah is a testament of divine reality and a confirmation of the teacher who has mapped a path toward that sanctified reality.
 The shahadah is the soul’s heartbeat; its rhythm is the surrender to the cosmic Knower, the ultimate Doer.

 2. Cultivate Consciousness Through Prayer (the Salah)

 Salah creates a rhythmic order in our lives.
 Just as the celestial bodies move in perfect order, and the night follows the day, salah establishes our own natural order and harmony.
-Everything follows the laws of nature, except man, and implementing the shariah, salah first and foremost creates puts the believer in harmony with an ordered universe.
+Everything follows the laws of nature, except human being, and implementing the shariah, salah, first and foremost, puts the believer in harmony with an ordered universe.
 As the Qur’an reminds us: